-I designed the tinkerBOY Controller V3.0 from scratch so you can easily build your own Game Boy Zero or Game Boy 3.
+I designed the tinkerBOY Controller V3.0 from scratch so you can easily build your own Raspberry Pi-based Game Boy Zero which is compatible with Pi 4, Pi 2, and Pi 3.
 It’s a big upgrade from my other controller boards like the v2.0 and v2.2. and all the components I used are USB based in order to minimize wire connections.

 The board is already pre-programmed as a USB gamepad and supports two analog joysticks that can be easily enabled via command line on the Raspberry Pi or on Windows PC or Mac.